miclgael/uses/README.md

 ![iTerm2 icon](scribbles/uses-iterm.png)

-- VSCodium is my current editor.
+- [VSCodium](https://vscodium.com/) is my current editor.
 I made the switch to Visual Studio Code from Atom in 2018, and made the conscious choice to swap to the version with telemetry removed.
 Before that I used Brackets, Coda and Sublime Text.
 I wrote my first lines of code with Notepad++ in 2005.
-- Default theme
+- Default Dark+ theme, vs-seti icons.
 - I keep my VS code extensions in a separate public gist.
 - I use iTerm2 for my terminal.
 I change the font to Fira Code, and font-size to 14.
 - I use Zsh as my shell, with the default theme.